 But the Lincoln County Commission is going to stand its ground, and defend its citizens’ right to know what happens in public employee collective bargaining negotiations.

-Nearly everyone effected by the contract negations believe in open meetings; except those with something to hide.
+Nearly everyone effected by the contract negotiations believe in open meetings; except those with something to hide.
 Sometimes the secretive people are your elected officials.
 Other times it is Big Labor.
 Government transparency is wildly popular with Washingtonians and journalists alike.
 The results of a recent Freedom Foundation-sponsored public opinion poll asking Lincoln County voters whether they support the transparency resolution are eye-popping.

 Question asked: “Your local Lincoln County Commissioners recently passed a transparency resolution opening government contract negotiation meetings, to the public.
 Do you support or oppose the actions taken by the commission to bring more transparency to your local government?”